petebids/petebids.github.io/_posts/2023-04-02-enteprise-grade-spring-boot-2023-Part-1.markdown

 ## 12 Factor apps

 The 12 factor principles are a standard for building backend applications for the modern web.
-It's important to [read and understand](https://12factor.net/) why in the abstract before trying ti implement these practices in your spring application.
+It's important to [read and understand](https://12factor.net/) why in the abstract before trying to implement these practices in your spring application.

 # We don't use the @Scheduled annotation